kinleyid/tempodisco/README.md

 # tempodisco
-An R package for fitting models of delay discounting, as described in the paper "[Probabilistic models of delay discounting: improving plausibility and performance](https://doi.org/10.31234/osf.io/y2fdh)."
+An R package for fitting models of temporal discounting, as described in the paper "[Probabilistic models of delay discounting: improving plausibility and performance](https://doi.org/10.31234/osf.io/y2fdh)."

 ## Installation
 ```